zhenja-ulchak/react-training/README.md

-Щn different branches there are different elements for my app
+On different branches there are different elements for my app
 * branch question
 * branch modal_react